erasmolpa/profile/README.md

 # Solution Architect

 - **Company:** Capgemini, Valencia
-- **Duration:** Juny 2014 – August 2015
+- **Duration:** June 2014 – August 2015
 - **Location:** On-site, Hands-On
 - **Responsibilities:**
-  - As part of the Solution Architects team in Capgemini Coe Center, I participated in the development of the Devon Framework.
+  - As part of the Solution Architects team at Capgemini Coe Center, I participated in the development of the Devon Framework.
 My role involved leading a team of 5 Solution Architects in building a Retail Standalone Framework based on the Standard JavaPos.
 This Framework serves as the foundation for all software systems at Mercadona, providing a standardized way to manage devices such as TPVs, Dataphones, EMV, and Pind Pad Terminals.
 - **Technologies:**
   - FrontEnd: Sencha Ext Js, Java FX, Css3
   - BackEnd: Spring Framework, Spring Boot, Spring Integration, Java 8, JavaPos 14, JTA, Bitronix, Hibernate, JPA, Liferay